 Det Insp Jim Holmes said the force was still in the early stages of their investigation.

-He added support was ongoing to the family of Guido Schuette - the man beleived to be in the rubble.
+He added support was ongoing to the family of Mr Schuette - the man beleived to be in the rubble.

-Thames Valley Police started the search of the rubble in Gibbs Crescent yesterday and later said it was recovering the remains.
+Thames Valley Police started the search of the rubble in Gibbs Crescent on Saturday and later said it was recovering the remains.

 Ch Supt Andy Boyd said: “Forensic identification procedures will have to take place to identify the deceased person which will take some time due to the nature of the incident.

 "Our thoughts remain with everyone who has been affected by this incident.”

 - Homes could be demolished due to not being stable

 - 48-year old Guido Schuette feared dead in rubble